Ultimate SEO Guide for Nuxt 3

 setup(options, nuxt) {

-nuxt.hook('nitro:build:public-assets', async (nitroConfig) => {
+nuxt.hook('nitro:build:public-assets', (nitroConfig) => {

 // SKIP ON DEVELOPMENT